 Publishing Director Hannah Kent is completing a PhD in Creative Writing at Flinders University.
 Her debut novel, Burial Rites (Picador; Little, Brown), has been translated into twenty-three languages and was shortlisted for the Baileys Women’s Prize for Fiction and the Guardian First Book Award.
 It won the ABIA Literary Fiction Book of the Year, the Indie Awards Debut Fiction Book of the Year and the Victorian Premier’s People’s Choice Award, and has most recently been shortlisted for the 2015 International IMPAC Dublin Literary Award.
 Hannah is currently working on her second novel. @HannahFKent

-Online Editor Veronica Sullivan is Assistant Manager of the Stella Prize.
-She was Creative Producer with the 2014 Emerging Writers’ Festival and a Digital Reporter for the 2013 Melbourne Writers Festival.
-She has written for publications including Right Now, The Lifted Brow, the Wheeler Centre's website, the Victorian Writer, Feminartsy, and Archer online.
+Online Editor Veronica Sullivan is Prize Manager for the Stella Prize.
+She was a Creative Producer with the 2014 Emerging Writers’ Festival and a Digital Reporter for the 2013 Melbourne Writers Festival.
+She has written for publications including Right Now, The Lifted Brow, the Wheeler Centre's website, the Victorian Writer, and Archer online.
 In 2015, she was chosen as one of Melbourne Writers Festival’s ’30 Under 30′. @veronicaahhh.

 Deputy Editor Hop Dac has worked variously in independent publishing, theatre and visual arts.
 Besides his work with KYD, he also edits for Adelaide outfit Paroxysm Press and writes occasionally for Peril magazine. @hopdac

-Deputy Online Editor Samantha Forge is a writer and editor.
-She is currently an Editor at Black Inc, and has previously worked at the Five Mile Press, Lonely Planet and Penguin Books.
+Deputy Online Editor Samantha Forge is an Editor at Black Inc., and has previously worked at the Five Mile Press, Lonely Planet and Penguin Books.
 She was also one of the Creative Producers of the 2015 Digital Writers' Festival, and is currently completing a Masters of Creative Writing at the University of Melbourne. @samanthaleesays

 Editorial Assistant Meaghan Dew is a sales coordinator at Penguin Group Australia and a part-time bookseller at Dymocks.
 She also produces the Kill Your Darlings Podcast.
 Previously, Meaghan co-produced and hosted The Sunday Blurb for SYN. @megsansmog